R021T/README/README.md

 - Head to the `Bot` tab, click `Add Bot`, and confirm.
 - Keep the default settings (check `Public bot` and uncheck `Require OAuth2 Code Grant`)

-A discord account has been created for the bot.
+A discord account is thus created for the bot.

 <a name="install"/>